borate939/Retail_Price_optimization/README.md

-Tital:- Retail Price Optimization of Garden Tool Product
+ Title:- Retail Price Optimization of Garden Tool Product
          The retail industry is dynamic, constantly evolving in response to changing consumer behaviors, market trends, and competitive landscapes.
 One of the key strategic elements for retailers is effective pricing, ensuring products are competitively priced, maximizing revenue, and  meeting customer expectations.
     This project, titled “A study on Retail Price Optimization of Garden Tool Products" aims to delve into the intricate dynamics of pricing within the retail sector.
 By leveraging advanced data analysis and statistical techniques, the project seeks to uncover patterns, trends, and insights that can inform and optimize retail pricing strategies.

 Problem Statement:-